Explore our collection

 1939 to 1961

-The back label displays all the Seagram winners of the Plate between 1897 and 1935 – totaling 20 in all.
-The red excise strip covering the bottle lid shows the date the youngest whisky was put into barrels to age.
+The back label displays all the Seagram Stables winners of the Plate between 1897 and 1935 – totalling 20 in all.
+To this day, the Seagram Stables holds the title for the most wins since the first running of the Plate in 1860.
+The date on the orange excise strip covering the bottle cap tells the year when the youngest whisky in the blend was distilled.

 To learn more about King’s Plate Whisky and the Waterloo Distillery check out our virtual exhibit Integrity, Craftsmanship, Tradition.
 Or if you want to learn more about the making of Canadian whisky, visit our virtual exhibit That’s The Spirit.